Oliver Russell, 2nd Baron Ampthill

 Russell served as the Assistant Private Secretary to Joseph Chamberlain from 1895 -1897, and as Private Secretary to the same from 1897 to 1900, when he was appointed Governor of Madras.
 Russell also served as the Viceroy of India from April 1904 to December 1904, when Lord Curzon periodically returned to England.

 Early life

-Arthur Oliver Villiers Russell was born on 19 February 1869 in Rome.
-He was the eldest son of the 1st Baron Ampthill, and Lady Emily Theresa (née Villiers), who was Lady of the Bedchamber to Queen Victoria and daughter of the 4th Earl of Clarendon.
+(Arthur) Oliver Villiers Russell was born on 19 February 1869 in Rome.
+He was the eldest son of Odo Russell, 1st Baron Ampthill, and Lady Emily Theresa (née Villiers), who was Lady of the Bedchamber to Queen Victoria and daughter of the 4th Earl of Clarendon.
 Russell succeeded to the barony of Ampthill at the age of 15 on the death of his father.
 He was educated at Chignell's, Eton College, and New College, Oxford, from which he graduated in 1892 with a third-class honours in modern history.
+He rowed with the Oxford crew that won the 1890 Boat Race.
 His entry in Vanity Fair noted of him: